Edward Sherburne: Post-Restoration

 At the Restoration Sherburne was restored to his office as Clerk of the Ordnance, and references in state papers suggest that he continued to be a diligent public servant.
 In this role he was principal author of the Rules, Orders, and Instructions given to the office of ordnance in 1683, which continued in use largely unaltered until the office was abolished in 1857.
-Near the time of the popish plot efforts were made to remove him on grounds of religion, but he was supported by the king, by whom he was granted a knighthood on 6 January 1682.
+Near the time of the Popish Plot efforts were made to remove him on grounds of religion, but he was supported by the king, by whom he was granted a knighthood on 6 January 1682.

 At the time of the Glorious Revolution Sherburne was unable to swear the new oaths on grounds of his Roman Catholicism, and was forced to retire.
 As his petition to the then Master-General of the Ordnance the Earl of Romney went unanswered, it is likely he was supported in his final years by his cousin Sir Nicholas Sherburne of Stonyhurst Hall.
 He died on 4 November 1702 and is buried in the chapel of the Tower.

 Legacy

 Sherburne's literary reputation rests principally on his work as a translator.
 His poems, rare in number and largely unoriginal, serve largely to illuminate the literary fashions of the day, rather than stand as model works in their own right.

+Among his works was a book entitled, The Sphere of Marcus Manilius Made an English Poem: With Annotations and an Astronomical Appendix, which foraged into the mathematical sciences, documenting and sharing the depth to his knowledge of both ancient and modern concerns held by astronomers up to around 1675.
+The work ends with his exhortations to the reader to support the establishment of an English astronomical observatory, as was concurrently being championed by his colleague, Jonas Moore.